margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Mother ##
 A mother holds her child,
 walks with her child,
-helpsher child get up after she falls.
+helps her child get up after she falls.
 Childhood is wrapped up in, and cared for in the wombs of motherhood.
 There is warmth in this place of divine origin.